HouraiTeahouse/backroll-rs/README.md

    the sizes of many data types.
  * Vectorized input compression scheme - Backroll utilizes the same XOR + RLE encoding, but it's written to maximize CPU utilization.
+ * Multithreaded I/O - All network communications run within an async task pool.
+   I/O polling is no longer manual, nor blocks your game's execution.

 ## Planned features

- * Thread-safety - the transport layer abstractions.
-Currently the main data structures are not `Sync` nor `Send`.
  * Rust game engine integrations (bevy, amethyst, Piston, etc).

 ## Repository Structure
 This repo contains the following crates:

  * backroll - the main Backroll interface, intended to be used as the original GGPO.
-(Partially complete)
+(Mostly complete)
  * backroll\_transport - An isolated set of transport layer abstractions.
 (In progress)
  * backroll\_transport\_udp - A transport layer implementation using raw UDP